Is Better World Books a Great Bookstore?

 Go to their individual book page and you will see that they have what looks like a marketplace, but it's all from Better World Books.
 They have standardized condition descriptions, they tell you where things ship from, and it's just everything you need to know without a lot of complication or variables.

-It's always worth checking prices but if you had to choose just one place to buy used books better World Books would be right there at the top of the list
+It's always worth checking prices but if you had to choose just one place to buy used books, Better World Books would be right there at the top of the list

 Comments on this article?
 Write them here.